 MTD 2025: Preparatory Year and Key Tax Changes

-2025 is a preparatory year for the full rollout of Making Tax Digital for Income Tax Self Assessment (MTD for ITSA), which officially begins on 6 April 2026.
+2025 is a preparatory year for the full rollout of Making Tax Digital for Income Tax, which officially begins on 6 April 2026.

-Eligible taxpayers are encouraged to start preparing now and can voluntarily sign up to test the service during 2025.
+Eligible taxpayers are encouraged to start early and may voluntarily sign up during 2025 to test systems before the Making Tax Digital deadline 2026.

 Who Is Affected (from April 2026)

-From 6 April 2026, self-employed individuals and landlords with a total annual income from self-employment and/or property exceeding £50,000 must comply with MTD for ITSA requirements.
+From 6 April 2026, self-employed individuals and landlords with combined income exceeding £50,000 must comply with Making Tax Digital accounting requirements.

 Other Notable Tax Changes in 2025

-• High Income Child Benefit Charge (HICBC): From summer 2025, employees can report Child Benefit payments and pay HICBC directly through their PAYE tax code using a new digital service.
+- High Income Child Benefit Charge (HICBC): From summer 2025, employees can manage payments digitally via PAYE.

 Steps for UK Businesses to Prepare